wrapperband/FeathercoinWalletGuide/README.md

 **Console Tab**

 The console tab allows access to a complete API call list.
 Type help to get the list of possible calls.
-You can type commands such as "getinfo" to get an overall view, or use addnode command to include live peers if you've got synchronisation issues.
+You can type commands such as "getinfo" to get an overall view, or use addnode command to include live peers if you experience synchronisation issues.

 ![Settings Wallet Options](/images/ftc-0.9.3.2-Settings.menu.debug.console.01.png)